What is the Difference Between Cured & Uncured Bacon?

 Is there anything that doesn’t taste better with bacon?

 Needless to say, bacon is incredibly popular!
 Coleman Natural Hickory Smoked Uncured Bacon is always a bestseller, and we understand why.
 On top of tasting great, we’re proud to say our pork bacon is made with simple, natural ingredients.
-And, it’s uncured.
+Plus, it’s uncured.

 You might be wondering: What’s the difference between cured and uncured bacon, and why do we choose to make all of our bacon uncured?
 Let’s dive into how bacon is made and what the curing process entails.

 Cured vs. Uncured Bacon